For apparel & footwear retail

 Yalch and Spangenberg (2000) found that familiar music made shoppers leave 8% sooner.
 They reported enjoying it more.
 They left faster.
 Catalogue vendors play familiar songs because complaints are minimized — that is the wrong objective for conversion.

-Andersson et al. (2012) ran 601 real transactions and found that music that clashes with the store cuts willingness to pay.
+Music that fits the customer category lifts what shoppers will pay; music that clashes gives that lift back (Areni and Kim 1993; North, Shilcock and Hargreaves 2003).
 Neutral is not the baseline.
 The audio environment is doing work in the room whether you chose its effect or not.

 Get Started